 Brandon Vogt and Fr.
-Blake Britton are best friends, two Millennial Catholics living near Orlando, FL.
+Blake Britton are best friends, Millennial Catholics living near Orlando, FL.
 “The Burrowshire Podcast” is an extension of their friendship, sharing conversation about faith, culture, books, and the spiritual life.
 New episodes release every two weeks.

-Brandon Vogt is a bestselling author of eight books and the founder of ClaritasU, which trains Catholics how to talk about their faith, especially hot-button issues.
+Brandon Vogt is a bestselling author of ten books and the founder of ClaritasU, which trains Catholics how to talk about their faith, especially hot-button issues.
 He works as the Content Director for Bishop Robert Barron’s Word on Fire Catholic Ministries.

 Brandon’s work has been featured by several media outlets including NPR, FoxNews, CBS, EWTN, Vatican Radio, Our Sunday Visitor, National Review, and Christianity Today.

 He’s been named one of the Top 30 Catholics Under 30, and his books have been #1 Amazon bestsellers and have earned First Place awards from both the Catholic Press Association and the Association of Catholic Publishers.

 Brandon serves as a consultant to the U.S. Conference of Catholic Bishop’s Committee on Evangelization and Catechesis.
 He’s also on the board of the Society of G.K.
 Chesterton and serves as President of the Central Florida Chesterton Society.